-Advances in trail running shoes continue to add features like 3D printed cages and impossibly lightweight cushioning.
+But trail running shoe technology has advanced greatly, adding features like 3D-printed cages, impossibly lightweight cushioning, and robust support.
 The latest running shoes for hiking strike a balance between protecting your feet from rocks and debris, cushioning your run, and remaining lightweight and flexible.

 Here are our picks for the best running shoes for hiking:

 The Brooks Cascadia 13 has all of the features runners have come to expect from Brooks, such as an internal saddle system to keep them snugly on your feet, and an Ariaprene tongue that both cushions and breathes.
 Brooks promises SUV-like stability, with features that protect your feet from rocks and roots on the trail.

 The Cascadia’s durability is its most enduring feature.
 Brooks has taken great care to make sure these shoes stand up to the elements.
 The 3D Rubber Print Mud Guard protects the shoe from trail debris, while the Pivot Post system creates stability akin to your car’s suspension system.

 With a neutral footbed that supports medium to high arches, the Cascadia is best for runners who prefer a cushion-like experience.
 The shoe weighs 12 oz, which is at the upper end of the weight scale for a running shoe designed for hiking.

 - Solid trail protection features, such as its 3D Rubber Print Mud Guard.